ashyb13/FM_Challenge1/README.md

 ## Acknowledgments
-I worked alongside a fellow friend of mine, Adnaan.
+I worked alongside a fellow friend of mine, Net-Runner-Syndrome.
 He has really helped me grip the understanding of things I tend to forget and is always willing to help me/anyone who needs it.

 Here's a link if you'd like to check out some of his stuff:
 GITHUB - [@Net-Runner-Syndrome](https://github.com/Net-Runner-Syndrome)